2015 WALKLEY CATEGORIES EXPLAINED

 Print/text journalism recognises journalism delivered primarily through the written word across print or digital media.
 It replaces the traditional print section.

 News report: This category recognises excellence in news journalism created for text formats.
 It recognises the diverse skills of the news reporter/journalist – not just for breaking news but for all the other elements that make a great story under the pressure of deadlines – tenacity, writing ability, accuracy, ethics, research, impact and great storytelling.
-Entrants can include up to three related news items.
 The emphasis of this award is on solid, gripping reporting and outstanding individual (or small team) efforts in covering a news story.
+Entries in this category may be a single news report or no more than three related reports on the same subject.

 Feature writing long (over 4,000 words): Primarily and critically, this award is judged on the quality of writing and narrative skill in written works over 4000 words.
 Based on a single entry, this award recognises long form journalism that shines a light, tells a compelling story or provides in-depth analysis and investigation.
 It also recognises reporting excellence, accuracy, storytelling, originality and high standards of ethics and research.
 (This award is also open to multi-media packages where writing is the primary medium.)

 Sport photography: This category will reward those who capture the emotion and drama of sport.
 Entries may show action and/or feature imagery in the sporting arena.
-Sport photography will be judged on up to five images.
+Will be judged on up to five images.
 These do not have to be related and can represent a body of work.

 Feature/photographic essay: Between 5 and 10 images of a feature story or essay, of which one photograph must have been published on any platform.